Idealogic Group

 Root Causes Identified

-• Their track with partners was significantly longer than that of competitive firms
+• The partnership track was significantly longer than at competing firms

-• Although there was reasonable diversity degree in the associates, they had never made a minority a partner
+• Despite reasonable diversity at the associate level, the firm had never promoted a minority to partner

 The Cumulative Impact